BIT-IMD-Learning-with-AS/imd3901-term-project-nard/README.md

 ## Team Members and Roles ##
 - _Natalia_
   - Programmer
-  - Link to portfolio
 - _Andrew_
   - Programmer
-  - Link to portfolio
 - _Riya_
   - Modeller
-  - Link to portfolio
 - _Damla_
   - Modeller
-  - Link to portfolio